openmiko/openmiko/doc/development.md

 Keep in mind space is a concern and the rootfs and kernel can only be a certain size.
 This is due to the stock bootloader setup to only flash a portion of the 16MB flash chip.
 This could be changed but would require changing the stock bootloader and flashing a custom one which is not necessarily the best for the end user (who may want to go back to the original firmware).

+### Custom Code such as Video Capture Tool / Autonight

+Custom code is pulled into the project via git submodules.

+After pulling down the submodules with `submodule update --init --recursive` you should run `make ingenic_videocap-rebuild`.

+The normal operation of Buildroot is to download a tarball, extract it, configure, compile and install the software component found inside this tarball.
+It pulls this from the package mk file.
+However when you are developing you want to use the local code in `/src`.
+There is a file called `local.mk` that is used to override it.

+You can refer to the buildroot documentation at https://buildroot.org/downloads/manual/manual.html The section `8.13.6.
+Using Buildroot during development` addresses that.

 ## Web Frontend